B

 The Supreme Court is ruling on voting power, citizenship, juries, and due process — without accountability to the Black voters most affected.
 BlackVoteWatch tracks the cases, the stakes, the justices' documented vote history, and the members of Congress who responded when Black rights were attacked — and who stayed quiet.

 Louisiana v.
 Callais decided April 29, 2026 — Black America lost.
 Section 2 of the Voting Rights Act was gutted.
 Florida immediately moved to use the ruling to justify new maps stripping Black voting power.
-Two more decisions pending before the term ends late June 2026.
+The term ended June 30 with a split record: one win, two losses, and one complicated ruling on birthright citizenship.

 ★ The Ruling Dropped.
 Who Responded?